gregstewart/blog/source/_posts/2015-06-07-are-you-using-docker.markdown

 So your devevelopment machine setup and environment differences are basically eliminated.
 What about getting ready for deployment?
 Using this configuration, you can now confidently and easily build your code/app on your CI sever as well.
 No need for extra configurations between CI and dev environments, it's the same container.
 Always want a clean base line for each build?
 Yout got it, since on re-build, your whole stack is clean with each build.
 Sure it adds a little time to your build, however I think the extra couple of minutes it takes to re-build the container and push it to a registry after a successful build, are definitely worth it.

-At time of writing, it takes us from merging a Pull Request 8 minutes to build, test and deploy to AWS.
+At time of writing, it takes us on average 8 minutes to build, test and deploy to AWS after merging a Pull Request.
 Granted your mileage may vary but to give you some idea we run some 200 unit tests, 30 integration tests and 10 feature tests (and yes we need to improve our coverage...) and it's all written in Node.js.

 ![Continuous delivery](http://cdn.meme.am/instances/500x/59833717.jpg)